ministryofjustice/pre-sentence-service/README.md

 The app requires:
 * hmpps-auth - for authentication
 * redis - session store and token caching
+* postgres - database
+* gotenberg - PDF generator

 ### Runing the app for development

-To start the main services excluding the example typescript template app:
+To start the main services excluding the typescript app:

-`docker-compose up`
+`docker-compose up --remove-orphans hmpps-auth redis postgres gotenberg`

-Install dependencies using `npm install`, ensuring you are using >= `Node v14.x`
+Install dependencies using `npm install`, ensuring you are using >= `Node v14.18.1` LTS or >= `Node v16.11.1` Current

 And then, to build the assets and start the app with nodemon: